godotengine/godot-docs/tutorials/performance/vertex_animation/controlling_thousands_of_fish.rst

 This will give each fish a unique speed between ``2`` and ``10``.

-You can also let each fish change its velocity over time if you set the velocity in the process function.u
+You can also let each fish change its velocity over time if you set the velocity in the ``process()`` function.

 If you used ``CUSTOM.y`` in the last tutorial, you can also set the speed of the swim animation based on the ``VELOCITY``.
 Just use ``CUSTOM.y``.